 Generally, consumers seek loans from banks, credit unions and other financial institutions.
-However, if you have bad credit or credit problems, it is unlikely that these institutions will qualify you for a loan.
+However, if you have bad credit or credit problems, it is unlikely that you will qualify for a loan from these institutions.
 Many companies will advertise they can guarantee their ability to get loans for people with credit problems, but will require advance fees.
-These loan brokers may seem like a good alternative source of funds, but consumes should be aware that many of these companies are nothing more than scams.
+These loan brokers may seem like a good alternative source of funds, but consumers should be aware that many of these companies are nothing more than scams.

 If you are deciding whether to apply for a loan with an advance fee loan broker, please consider the following:

 There are no guarantees in the legitimate loan industry.

 Legitimate credit grantors will not guarantee that you will qualify for a loan.
 Banks and other financial institutions simply will not risk approving your loan without extensively researching your credit history and likelihood of being able to repay the debt.
 You should be wary of any loan broker who tells you that the lender can make such a decision by reviewing information you provide over the phone.

 Question what the fee is for.